topleft/boomer-api/BLOG.md

 #### Create Lambda IAM Role

 AWS IAM Roles are reusable collections of policies that are assigned to resources in AWS.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
-In other words, roles and policies are define _what_ and _who_.
+In other words, roles and policies define _what_ and _who_.
 When associated with resources they control _what_ a resource can do and _who_ that resource can do it with.

 > [Amazon IAM Documentation](https://docs.aws.amazon.com/iam/?id=docs_gateway)